kingdom-building-ministries/kbm-static-site/blog/_posts/2014-05-16-evidence-of-god-s-faithfulness.md

 series: Experience 2014
 ---

 From California, Iowa, Pennsylvania, Nebraska, Africa, Eastern Europe, and more, the 2014 Experience has arrived!
 Countless prayers have been answered to bring each member of this team to Colorado.
-God is faithful!
-Each face we met today holds evidence of God's faithfulness.
-Before they were born God knew them by name, and we rejoice that their hearts have been stirred to know Him more intimately and follow Him.
-As their summer journey begins, we pray the students would rest in the truth that God's character does not change; He is the same yesterday, today, and forever (Hebrews 13:8).
+GREAT is God's faithfulness!
+Before they were born God knew them by name, and we rejoice that their hearts have been stirred to know Him more intimately and follow Him passionately.
+As the summer journey begins, we pray the students would rest in the truth that God's character does not change; He is the same yesterday, today, and forever (Hebrews 13:8).
 May generations of Kingdom Laborers be impacted through what God does in their lives this summer!

 **What evidence of God's faithfulness have you seen lately?
 Write them down!**